Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.

 For more Vegan Recipes: Sign up for my email NEWSLETTER!

-Easy Vegan Pancakes with Walnut-Bacon Crumbles
+Easy Vegan Apple Pancakes w/ Walnut Bacon Crumbles

 Rate this recipe!